 Photograph: Deepika Bhardwaj

 Riddhi was born in Calcutta and raised in Oman, Dubai, Canada and Boston.
 Their bio usually says neuroqueer as a shorthand for 'queer, nonbinary and disabled, having lived with OCD and a childhood and working life shaped by discipline and punishment for being non-normative'.
-Therefore their research interests are shaped by lived experiences of people whose bodies defy industrial time and normative hierarchies.
+Therefore her research interests are shaped by lived experiences of people whose bodies defy industrial time and normative hierarchies.

 They are working on their first book of climate fiction with speculative and queer elements.

-For queries, commissions or collaborations, you can email me at or get in touch through the form below.
+For queries, commissions or collaborations, you can email me at email@example.com or get in touch through the form below.